 Our priority is for the health and safety of our children, families and staff members.
 We have developed this plan to address additional procedures that will be taken during this pandemic.
-We have based these procedures on the guidelines issued by the CDC, PA Department of Health, OCDEL (Office of Child Development and Early Learning) and the American Academy of Pediatrics.
+We have based these procedures on the guidelines issued by the CDC, PA Department of Health, and OCDEL (Office of Child Development and Early Learning).
 Since this still remains a fluid situation, we will continue to monitor and make additional modifications as necessary.

 Drop-off/Pick-up Times: We will unlock all school entrances to the building at 9am.
 In an effort to avoid standing in groups too long within the building, both the entrance doors and the classroom doors will be opened at the same time.
 For pick-up, the entrance doors will be unlocked at the same time the classroom doors will open: 12pm (school dismissal), 1:30pm (Lunchbunch dismissal) and 3pm (Lunchbunch dismissal).

 Security: All school entrance doors will be locked 15 minutes after each drop-off/pick-up time.
 If you should arrive at school later and the doors are locked you will need to enter the building through the main church doors.
 Sanitize your hands and your child’s as you enter the building.
 Show your Hearts and Hands Entrance Card (will be given in your orientation packet) to the church office administrator.
 Otherwise you will need to sign in at the church office and receive a visitor pass.

 Propped Doors: All school entrance doors will be propped open during drop-off and pick-up times to avoid contact.
 Please make sure you are holding your child’s hand as you enter and exit the building to maintain safety.